About Us: Staff Biographies

-Caitlin is the CHAP Planner for the Mount Vernon and Seton Hill local historic districts and also reviews historic tax credit applications among various other tasks for the Historic Preservation Division.
-Previously Caitlin had worked in the private sector in Washington, D.C. as a preservationist and historic tax credit consultant.
+Caitlin is the CHAP Planner for the Mount Vernon and Seton Hill local historic districts and the Comprehensive Planner for the Central District.
+She also reviews historic tax credit applications and assists with the designation of new historic districts for the Historic Preservation Division.
+Prior to joining the city in 2014, Caitlin worked in the private sector in Washington, D.C. as a preservationist and historic tax credit consultant.
 In that role she explored many unique places including leading an architectural survey of the U.S. Capitol Building.
 Caitlin earned her bachelor and Master's degrees in Architecture from the University of Illinois at Champaign-Urbana.
-A resident of the Ednor-Gardens neighborhood, Caitlin is an avid reader who enjoys exploring the city with her daughter and husband.
+A resident of the Lake Evesham neighborhood, Caitlin is an avid reader who enjoys exploring the city with her family.

 Walter Gallas, Historic Preservation Planner